Foam set to be sprayed onto burning Illinois chemical plant

 Alicia Tate-Nadeau, director of Illinois Emergency Management Agency, said that state officials are working with the U.S. Environmental Protection Agency and other entities to monitor air quality, as well as making sure that no contaminants enter the local water supply.

 The Chemtool plant was inspected by a federal agency less than a month before Monday's blast sent debris raining down onto nearby areas, WLS-TV reported.
-Inspectors from the U.S. Labor Department's Occupational Health and Safety Administration on May 20 investigated a complaint at the plant.
+Inspectors from the U.S. Labor Department's Occupational Safety and Health Administration on May 20 investigated a complaint at the plant.

 The station reported that a summary record of that inspection does not explain what was being inspected at the plant.
 That record states only that the complaint involved safety and health, and the case remains open, the station reported.